ModelDBRepository/235002/readme.txt

 Content of the zip file: 3 files including this readme.

 One file is the NMDA model (XML file).
-The other is python scripts used to run the simulation and plot the results.
+The other is a python script used to run the simulation and plot the results.
 The results plotted correspond to figure 3 of the paper.

 Requirements:  Libroadrunner (free open source simulation engine), Python, Numpy and MatplotLib.